jHetzer/erpnextfints/README.md

 FinTS Connector for ERPNext (Germany)

 This app allows to import bank information from german banks into ERPNext.\
-This project is a "Proof of Concept" (PoC).
-The app currently allows to import "received" payment entries.
+The app currently allows to import "receive" and "pay" payment entries.
-The goal is to provide a stable and revision prove solution to sync (German) bank information with ERPNext with.\
+The goal is to provide a stable and revision prove solution to sync (German) bank information with ERPNext.\
 Best-case scenario: the functionality gets integrated into ERPNext as regional feature.

 ## Requirements